< Back to History Menu | Main Menu | Site Map | Search | Contact

 Statement from Verostko's 1972 show at the Westlake Gallery (Minneapolis):

-The Greek word eikon (image) has been used traditionally to refer to the holy images associated with both ritual and private devotion in Eastern Christianity.
-These images were "sensible" forms through which the believer could be led to contemplate or participate in the sacred realities of his belief.
-The paintings in this show are titled Eikons not to suggest "holy" images, but rather that tradition of painting which strives to embody in some form of "sensible" image a reflection of realities that touch the human spirit but are outside our visible world.
+The Greek word eikon ( εἰκών) for "image" is commonly spelled and pronounced as "icon" in English.
+It has traditionally referred to the holy images associated with both ritual and private devotion in Eastern Christianity <*Note>.
+These images were "sensible" forms through which the believer could be led to contemplate or participate in the sacred realities of her belief.
+The Eikon paintings in this show strive to embody, in some form of "sensible" image, a reflection of realities that touch the human spirit but are outside our visible world.

 "Untitled", Limn Series